AbdulHadi404/FaceRecognition-And-MaskDetection/docs/TECHNICAL_DOCUMENTATION.md

 - Extracts face region from full image
 - Removes background and non-face areas
 - Focuses on facial features
+- **Collection module**: Removes 20% from width edges (10% from each side)
-- Removes 20-30% from width edges to focus on face center
+- **Recognition module**: Removes 30% from width edges (15% from each side)
+- Different percentages used to optimize for different purposes (collection vs. recognition)

 ---